LeoShijiaGuo/static-web-BK-Pet-Product-Site/README.md

 There are two ways to run it locally:

 ## Using Visual Studio Code
-1. Install the "live server" extension.
+1. Install the "live server" extension in your Visual Studio Code.
 2. Open your terminal.
 3. In your terminal, navigate to where you saved this repository locally.
 4. Right-click the index.html file.